cameronapak/open-chat/README.md

 Sign into your OpenRouter account via Oauth, secured through encryption.

 Easily import into your existing apps.
+(Coming soon.)

 For contributors: see [AGENTS.md](AGENTS.md)